-As mentioned in an older post, my favorite vacation was in New Orleans in 2013.
+One of my favorite vacations was spent on a weekend in New Orleans in 2013.
 I originally wanted to attend Essence Fest, but it was WAY too much for my budget.
-After speaking with old coworkers, we decided to take a trip to the Big Easy the weekend after.
-Because of flight delays, I arrived later than expected, but it was a good flight straight through nonetheless.
+After speaking with old coworkers, we decided to visit New Orleans the weekend after.
+My flight was delayed, but my cousin still picked me up from the airport to drive to my hotel.

 I attended the NOLA Bull Run on Saturday morning.
-They recommend you register for the event, but it isn’t necessary.
+Registration for the event is recommended, but not necessary.
 It is much like the Bull Run in Spain, but no bulls!
-Lol There are roller derby girls that wear bull horns and foam bats in the midst of the crowd and “knock” you down.
+There are roller derby girls that wear bullhorns and foam bats in the midst of the crowd and “knock” you down.
 Apparently, we missed the run, but the crowd was still live.
 We had a great time roaming the town and bar hopping with the music playing by the live bands.

 Have you been to New Orleans?
-What were the highlights of your trip?